fhwedel-hoe/OpenRoadEd/README.md

 cd ~/OpenRoadEd/
 ./OpenRoadEditor
 ```

+#### Known issues

+- Loading and rendring open drive (.xodr) files.
+Until a patch is made available you can use [esmini](https://github.com/esmini/esmini) to view the resulting files.

 ### Windows application
 OpenRoadEd was created as part of this [master's thesis by Dmitri and Egor Kurteanu](http://hdl.handle.net/2077/23047) that is accessible from [sourceforge](https://sourceforge.net/projects/openroaded/) and [gitlab](https://gitlab.com/OpenRoadEd/OpenRoadEd).